ninetyh/tiktok-assistant-webapp/data/privacy.md

 # Log Files

-**TikTokAssistant** follows a standard procedure of using log files.
+**Rebotou** follows a standard procedure of using log files.
 These files log visitors when they visit websites.
 All hosting companies do this and a part of hosting services' analytics.
 The information collected by log files include internet protocol (IP) addresses, browser type, Internet Service Provider (ISP), date and time stamp, referring/exit pages, and possibly the number of clicks.
 These are not linked to any information that is personally identifiable.

 # Cookies and Web Beacons

-Like any other website, **TikTokAssistant** uses 'cookies'.
+Like any other website, **Rebotou** uses 'cookies'.
 These cookies are used to store information including visitors' preferences, and the pages on the website that the visitor accessed or visited.
 The information is used to optimize the users' experience by customizing our web page content based on visitors' browser type and/or other information.

 # Third-Party Privacy Policies